sigasi/sigasi_insights/content/manual/rules/positional-association-in-instantiations.md

 ---

 Most VHDL designers prefer named associations in port and generic maps in instantiations.
 This makes it a lot easier to spot wrong connections.
-By default, Sigasi Studio warns when positional associations are used.
-You can change the severity of this check via **Preferences > Sigasi > VHDL > Errors/Warnings** in the **Instantiation statement validation** section.
+Sigasi Studio provides a linting rule that checks whether positional associations are used.
+This rule is disabled by default, but you can change the severity of this check via **Preferences > Sigasi > VHDL > Errors/Warnings** in the **Style validation** section.

 <pre>architecture RTL of dut is